iCliniq Logo

 Conclusion

 The heart has four chambers.
-The two upper sections are called the left and right atrium, and the lower sections are called the left ventricle and the right ventricle.
-There are four valves at the tip of each chamber that function to maintain a one-way uninterrupted flow of blood through the heart to the lungs and the entire body.
-There are many individuals who have suffered from valvular heart disease and, post-treatment, lead an everyday life.
+The two upper sections are the left and right atriums, and the lower sections are the left and right ventricles.
+Four valves at the tip of each chamber maintain a one-way, uninterrupted blood flow from the heart to the lungs and the entire body.
+Many individuals have suffered from valvular heart disease and, post-treatment, lead an everyday life.
 Cardiac rehab is one treatment option that includes personalized exercise and patient education to help recover from valvular heart disease.
 It helps regain cardiovascular strength and minimizes the risk of valvular heart disease in the future.
-Living a healthy life by including a heart-smart and low-sodium diet with regular physical activity is key to keeping cardiovascular disease at bay.
+Living a healthy life with a heart-smart, low-sodium diet, and regular physical activity is critical to preventing cardiovascular disease.

 Frequently Asked Questions